ZoeBijl/error/README.md

 </errror>
 ```

-We can also invert this markup:
+We can also display all errors as a list:

 ```
 <ul>